As an agency owner, chances are that at some stage you've become fatigued with clients asking what you actually do for their SEO fee. I know I have.

 You will also see the Page and Domain authority within the "Published" section to show the high-quality links you are building.

 Now save yourself some time and automate your SEO reports.
-We add report sections in our AgencyAnalytics reports to show clients which sites we've reached out to along with the links that have been published and some details about their domain authority.
+We add report sections in our AgencyAnalytics reports showing clients which sites we've reached out to along with the links that have been published and some details about their domain authority.

 Within the same report, you can monitor traffic growth and the other business metrics we discussed earlier.